chris-hatton/mpp-composite-example/README.md

 ## Running the Apps

+### Prerequisites

+It's assumed the reader is familiar enough with KMP, and the context around [KT-52172](https://youtrack.jetbrains.com/issue/KT-52172/Multiplatform-Support-composite-builds), to have the requisite software installed.

+:warning: Before attempting to use this project; **you must edit the `local.properties` file** at `build-system/local.properties` with the location of your local Android SDK installation.
+The Gradle projects at `library`, `app` and `composite` have their own apparent `local.properties` files too; but to avoid duplicated maintenance these are symlinked to `build-system/local.properties`, making this the only necessary edit.

+### Running without Composite (Baseline)

 This section describes how to run the projects today; in the absense of Gradle Composite support, for any interested developer to establish a baseline:

 - Because the Library and App projects are entirely separate Gradle projects; you will not be able to immediately build/run the `/app` project because the `org.example:library:1.0-SNAPSHOT` dependency will not be available.